Livefull/Shrinkage-Prior-Comparison/Triton/README.md

 **Step 2**: Rscript triton_configuration.R model_set num_rep num_fits num_cores time

 Generates triton_fit.slrm file, assumes that all the Stan models are in "SM" directory and that 10G memory per cpu is enough.
+For personal usage, notice that the directory paths "/

 Parameters: